 - Explore the role that culture plays in effective brand messaging

-- Spend three weeks exploring the city of Rome
+- Spend six weeks exploring the city of Rome

 - Using knowledge gained during their time in Italy, participants will work together to create and promote an online culture and trends publication